 Sure enough within 3 days, they were perfectly juicy and sweet.

-I made this cake, which is similar to cheesecake, but too soft to call it that.
+This cake is similar to cheesecake, but too soft to call it that.
 It’s rich, creamy and deliciously flavored inside and out with the Oregon peaches.
-The deep golden flesh of the Oregon peaches is so stunning – I had to show it off.
+The deep golden flesh of the Oregon peaches is so beautiful – I just had to show it off.